-Capture method — Demersal otter trawl
+Capture method — Demersal otter trawl and seine

 Capture area — North East Atlantic (FAO 27)

 Stock area — North Sea, West of Scotland, Skagerrak

 The stock is in a good state, and in 2019 fishing pressure declined to the lowest levels on record, and below FMSY for the first time since 2012.
 Recruitment since 2000 has been low with occasional larger year classes, with 2019 being one of the largest year classes since 2000 - albeit at a low level compared to pre-2000.
 Some management measures are in place, and appear to have been successful in reducing fishing pressure in 2019, but discards remain too high.
 Haddock is mainly caught by demersal otter trawl, which can have habitat impacts, and demersal seining, which generally doesn’t have habitat impacts.
 However, both methods can catch other species, and of particular concern in this area is the bycatch of North Sea cod, particularly by demersal otter trawl.

 MSC-certified haddock caught by the Scottish Fisheries Sustainable Accreditation Group (SFSAG) comes from a fleet that has taken measures to improve monitoring (with CCTV on some vessels) and make catches more selective through gear improvements.